Bus Accident Statistics 2025

 Note: Although this page has been updated in 2013, the most recent statistical data available is for the year 2011.

-There is no doubt the number of accidents that occur while driving on the road in America are constantly increasing every year.
+There is no doubt that the number of accidents on American roads is increasing every year.
 Injuries and deaths accumulate until the end of every year, only to start the count over again for the next year.
-Even public transportation vehicles experience crashes every year, but they are relatively low compared to everyday drivers.
+Even public transportation vehicles experience crashes every year, but these are relatively low compared to those involving everyday drivers.
 Bus accident statistics, for example, are lower than the average statistics for car accidents.
-Only 24,000 people experience injuries from bus crashes annually in America.
+According to the Federal Motor Carrier Safety Administration (FMCSA), 12,859 people were injured in bus crashes in 2025 in America.
 Some states experience more bus crashes than others, like California, for example.
-California is one of the worst states in the nation when it comes to bus crashes.
+California is one of the worst states in the nation when it comes to bus crashes, with 628 reported injuries from 411 crashes in 2025.

 Major Causes of Bus Crashes

-Driving accidents are virtually impossible to avoid 100% of the time, but there are plenty of examples of how bus drivers can be at fault for an accident.
-One of the leading causes of bus accidents is the failure of the driver to see another vehicle on the road.
+Driving accidents are virtually impossible to avoid 100% of the time, but there are plenty of examples of how bus drivers can be at fault.
+One of the leading causes of bus accidents is a driver’s failure to see other vehicles on the road.
 Buses are big and bulky, which produces various blind spots that make it difficult for the bus driver to see everything around them.
 Another major contributor to bus accident statistics involves inadequate training.
-Some bus drivers are not properly trained enough, which is a frequent factor found in a lot of lawsuits that involve bus crashes.
-Poor maintenance of a bus is also a major contributor to bus accidents that occur annually.
+Some bus drivers are not properly trained, a frequent factor in many lawsuits involving bus crashes.
+Poor bus maintenance is also a major contributor to the annual number of bus accidents.

 Annual Bus Accident Statistics